mennetorelli/Plumberz/README.md

 Since running the executable code is faster and more reliable than using the Ghci console, we used for the second evaluation files repeated respectively 2500, 5000, 7500, 10000, 12500 and 15000 times.

-The results obtained were quite surprising, because they highlighted that `wordcount` and `wordcountCv3` have very similar performances, but the most important result is that the `wordcountCv2` function is very inefficient, especially for large input files.
+The results obtained are quite surprising, because they highlight that `wordcount` and `wordcountCv3` have very similar performances, but the most surprising result is that the `wordcountCv2` function seems to be very inefficient, especially for large input files.

 ![png](images/output_6_1.png)

-Again the bar diagram is obtained aggregating each set of 20 evaluations by means of their median.
+Again the bar diagram is obtained aggregating each set of 20 evaluations by their median.

 ![png](images/output_8_1.png)